 The NFJO will seek to gather evidence from families with children and all professionals working in the family justice system, including judges, barristers, solicitors, Cafcass workers, court staff and social workers.

-The consultation can be accessed online.
+The consultation can be accessed online (external link, opens in a new tab).
 Please disseminate more widely.